Sponsors of

 Pictured with DW-S and partner Janet at Longdendale in 2004 beside their

-owned the lightweight WSM registered VLY 540 in the late 1960's, but had
+owned the WSM registered VLY 540 in 1967, but had

 with Geoff at Oulton Park in 1998, and he and Janet were guests at the

 Hodsman, Dr Anthony.
-Bought WSM 301 from medical school friend Dr Churton Pauli in 1971.
+Bought WSM 301 from medical school friend Dr Churton Pauli (qv) in 1971.
 When wife Sue was driving home from work, an engine fire wrecked the bonnet and cracked the windscreen.
-The car was sold to Peter Clinch in 1972.
+The car was sold to Peter Clinch (qv) in 1972.
 Click on for an interesting career in medicine.

+Anthony remembers - "Churton (Pauli) had a standard Frogeye Sprite, and when his brother-in-law Mike wanted to change cars, he jumped at the opportunity to buy the WSM.
+Churton then went on to work as a doctor in Malawi, and then in northern Saskatchewan - so he sold me the car.
+Neither of us ever used it as anything except a road car.
+Mike originally had the engine de-tuned, but it still overheated while driving through London, and Churton de-tuned it further - I don't know the details.
 It was a wonderful road car, and we (ex-wife Sue) both loved it - I vividly remember how it cornered.
 There was an awful time when the government imposed a 50mph speed limit - even on motorways - and I got clocked at 120mph on my way home for Xmas !
 I've never owned a sports car since, or driven a car that is anything but practical as I raised my family.
 I did return to motor-cycling in middle age, and currently ride a Triumph Bonneville with something like the affection I held for the WSM.

 You may or may not remember, but that color of Ochre was almost unique in those days.
 Both Churton and I were used to guys and girls coming into a pub and calling out for the owner of "that yellow car", and both of us met one or other owner of one or other WSM's.
 Peter Clinch heard of the car as he knew the garage owner in Nottingham who had worked on the WSM, and offered to take it off my hands.
 The only other vehicle I parted with like that was a 1935 BSA M20 motor-cycle, which I gave to a complete stranger when I ran out of money to keep it on the road - still a medical student !
-That was also a famous bike at Middlesex Hospital, going by the name of "God", since Churton drove an NSU called "Jesus" - fun times." |
+That was also a famous bike at Middlesex Hospital, going by the name of "God", since Churton drove an NSU called 'Jesus' - fun times." |

 Holland,

-was given the DW-S lightweight treatment circa 1949. |
+was given the DW-S lightweight treatment in 1949. |

 Hulett, Ian.
 Seasoned Sprite campaigner in the FISC EuroTour series and a front runner on the competitive BMC grid organised by Dutchman Pieter Bakker.
-Ian drove WSM 301 to 6th place in the 2006 Goodwood Revival Fordwater Trophy after running 5th until a spin and late recovery - team mate Murray Henderson instigated the yellow flash on WSM301 - and Ian is pictured with wife Maggie at the Goodwood Revival Ball. |
+Ian drove WSM301 to 6th place in the 2006 Goodwood Revival Fordwater Trophy after running 5th until a spin and late recovery - team mate Murray Henderson instigated the yellow flash on WSM301 - and Ian is pictured with wife Maggie at the Goodwood Revival Ball.
+In July 2009 work began on the lightweight WSM401 as the first 'Sanction 2' car of WSM Cars partnership production, and on October 2nd 2011 Ian and 401 made a successful debut with the HRDC 'Grand Touring Greats' at Snetterton with a 6th place finish.
+Results continue improving, and a strong 2nd place at HRDC Donington topped the 2012 season.
+WSM 401 was officially unveiled with the Sanction 2 WSM's at WSM50 on September 29th 2012 (right). |

 Jackson,